bsc-scanflow/scanflow/installer/Readme.md

 ## Configuration

-The following are the list configurable parameters of Volcano Chart and their default values.
+The following are the list configurable parameters of Scanflow Helm Chart and their default values.

 | Parameter|Description|Default Value|
 |----------------|-----------------|----------------------|